9 Chapter 9 Hypothesis testing

 It turns out that this is not how null hypothesis testing works.
 Instead, we first take our hypothesis of interest (i.e. that body-worn cameras reduce use of force), and flip it on its head, creating a null hypothesis – in this case, the null hypothesis would be that cameras do not reduce use of force.
 Importantly, we then assume that the null hypothesis is true.
 We then look at the data, and determine how likely the data would be if the null hypothesis were true.
 If the data are sufficiently unlikely under the null hypothesis that we can reject the null in favor of the alternative hypothesis which is our hypothesis of interest.
 If there is not sufficient evidence to reject the null, then we say that we retain (or “fail to reject”) the null, sticking with our initial assumption that the null is true.

 Understanding some of the concepts of NHST, particularly the notorious “p-value”, is invariably challenging the first time one encounters them, because they are so counter-intuitive.
-As we will see later, there are other approaches that provide a much more intuitive way to address hypothesis testing (but have their own complexities).
+As we will see later, there are other approaches that provide a much more intuitive way to address hypothesis testing (with their own complexities).

 What does a statistically significant result mean?